Low Oil Pressure At Idle: Quick Diagnosis, and Easy Fix!

 5. Faulty Oil Pressure Sensor

-The oil pressure sensor is a device that senses actual oil pressure in an engine and sends electric signals to the engine control unit.
+The oil pressure sensor is a little device that feels the actual oil pressure and sends electric signals to report back to the engine control unit.

-The oil pressure sensor works by sensing the pressure through the spring and diaphragm mechanism.
-The location of an oil pressure sensor depends on the make, model, and engine.
+The oil pressure sensor works its magic using a spring and diaphragm to sense the pressure.
+Where it’s located depends on things like the make, model, and type of engine.

 Now, there are chances that the oil pressure is fine at idle, but the faulty oil pressure sensor is sending wrong signals to the engine control module, due to which wrong oil pressure is displayed on the gauge and the oil pressure light turns on the dashboard.

-There are two possibilities that the oil pressure sensor is faulty:
+There are three possibilities that the oil pressure sensor is faulty:

 - Oil is leaking out of the pressure sensor